pankhurivanjani/gtwcn-mid_sem-assignment/README.md

 ![result2](result2.png)

-* bstation_location.csv having the data and information of the location for all the cells
+* For further information: 'bstation_location.csv' has the data and location for all the cells in coordinates.
+The column information is mentioned below:

 col 1 - serial number of the cell

 col 2 - X coordinate of the base station